d2l-ai/d2l-en/chapter_computational-performance/parameterserver.md

 ![Left: single GPU training; Right: a variant of multi-GPU training: (1) we compute loss and gradient, (2) all gradients are aggregated on one GPU, (3) parameter update happens and the parameters are re-distributed to all GPUs.](../img/ps.svg)
 :label:`fig_parameterserver`

 In retrospect, the decision to aggregate on GPU 0 seems rather ad-hoc.
 After all, we might just as well aggregate on the CPU.
 In fact, we could even decide to aggregate some of the parameters on one GPU and some others on another.
 Provided that the optimization algorithm supports this, there is no real reason for why we could not.
-For instance, if we have four parameter vectors with associated gradients $\mathbf{g}_1, \ldots, \mathbf{g}_4$ we could aggregate the gradients on one GPU for each $\mathbf{g}_i$.
+For instance, if we have four parameter vectors with associated gradients $\mathbf{g}_1, \ldots, \mathbf{g}_4$ we could aggregate the gradients on one GPU for each $\mathbf{g}_i$ ($i = 1, \ldots, 4$).

 This reasoning seems arbitrary and frivolous.
 After all, the mathematics is the same throughout.
 However, we are dealing with real physical hardware where different buses have different bandwidth as discussed in :numref:`sec_hardware`.
 Consider a real 4-way GPU server as described in :numref:`fig_bw_hierarchy`.
 If it is particularly well connected, it might have a 100 GbE network card.
 More typical numbers are in the 1--10 GbE range with an effective bandwidth of 100 MB/s to 1 GB/s.